maxguzenski/react-bem-modules/README.md

 # React BEM Modules

-A tiny library to easy apply css/styles to react components
+A tiny library to easy apply css classes from props to react components

 ## Install